-How to fix 'Drive not accessible, the parameter is incorrect' in Windows 10/8/7/XP?
+How to fix 'Drive not accessible, the parameter is incorrect'?

-Quick fix 'parameter is incorrect error' without losing data:
+Quick fix 'the parameter is incorrect' error without losing data:

 - #1.
-Run M3 Data Recovery to scan drive with incorrect parameter error.
+Run iBoysoft Data Recovery to scan drive with incorrect parameter error.

 - #2.
 Preview and recover data from inaccessible drive.

 - #3.
-Format the drive with incorrect parameter error and reset its file system to NTFS, FAT32 or exFAT.
+Reformat the inaccessible drive to NTFS, FAT32 or exFAT file system.

 On this page, you will learn:

-- How to access data from the drive with incorrect parameter error?
+- How to access data from inaccessible drive?

-- How to fix "The parameter is incorrect" in Windows?
+- How to fix "The parameter is incorrect" error?